capogreco/capogreco.github.io/_posts/2022-08-25-web_audio_api_synths.md

 For this next example we will organise our usage of the Web Audio API using **objects**.

-However, for this sketch, I will want to use `Vector` objects, are part of the p5 library.
-Luckily for us, the vectors are fairly simple and we can write an implementation ourselves:
+However, for this sketch, I want to use vectors, but I do not want to use the p5 library.
+Luckily for us, vectors are fairly simple and we can write an implementation for them ourselves: